jaalto/project-emacs--tinymacro/README.rst

     ...

-The same task would be repeated for each line, In Emacs, position the cureor at the beginning of the first line, press the macro recording key ``C-x`` ``(`` and do whatever editing you need to do to complete the first line.
+The same task would be repeated for each line, In Emacs, position the cursor at the beginning of the first line, press the macro recording key ``C-x`` ``(`` and do whatever editing you need to do to complete the first line.
 Say, like this: ::